AIML-projects-Aradhya/Face-Mask-Detection-using-CNN.ipynb/README.md

 ## Dataset

+## 📁 Dataset

+The dataset is too large for GitHub.
+You can download it from [this Google Drive link]([https://drive.google.com/your-dataset-link](https://drive.google.com/file/d/1q1-Pduxn0EF1cgFUj4mRxfZSNgyFkUE_/view?usp=sharing)).

 The dataset consists of images categorized into two classes:

 | Class Label | Description                  |
 |-------------|------------------------------|
 | `mask`      | Person **wearing** a face mask |
 | `no_mask`   | Person **not wearing** a face mask |

 **Dataset characteristics:**
 - Well-labeled, clean face images